-Running on sore muscles is no fun, but it’s part of the sport.
+Running on sore legs is no fun, but it’s part of the sport.
 However, there are steps you can take to reduce sore muscles from running and recover faster.

 When you finish your run or workout, stretching and mobilizing are often the last things you want to do.
 That’s understandable!
 But think about how many training days have been decreased or lost entirely to soreness or injuries.